 While this post might be all about ways to save money when traveling, there are a few things that you should do ahead of your trip so that you can have a little bit of “cushion” money saved and ready to use.

-Here are a few simple steps that you can take to make certain that you’re stretching your dollar the farthest you possibly can, and also ways you can cut back on your current expenses to use that extra money during your trip.
+Here are a few simple steps that you can take to make certain that you’re stretching your dollar the farthest you possibly can, and also ways you can cut back on your current expenses, so you can use that extra money during your trip.

 - Set an expectation of where you can afford to go